 Database Views

+Purpose

+The purpose of the DB views is to provide simplified data sources to WEX Collection crawlers.
+The views are built on top of Facts and Dimensions tables.
+These tables have been loaded with data from CSV files.
+PostgreSQL is being used for Database implementation, but the intent is to migrate to SQL Server.

+Other details

 Database views are defined in detail in the document titled Database approach for WEX initial phase.
 The database views are crawled by WEX Engine Search Collection Crawlers.
 The raw crawled data is converted and then indexed.
 Indices are stored in WEX and are made available to the Search API.

 WEX Engine Search Collections